Is Bidwell Health Legit? Here's What to Know

 Three layers of accountability, all verifiable:

-1. State nursing boards.
-Each of the 12 states we're licensed in has an independent Board of Nursing with complaint processes, license renewal audits, and published disciplinary actions.
-Our licenses are on file with all 12.
+1. State licensing boards.
+Each state where we provide care has an independent licensing board with complaint processes, license renewal audits, and published disciplinary actions.
+Our licenses are verifiable through those state systems.

 2. HIPAA and HITECH.
-We operate under Business Associate Agreements with our infrastructure providers.
+We use encrypted, access-controlled infrastructure and follow HIPAA privacy practices.
 Our privacy policy details exactly what data we collect and your rights.

 3. Clinical guidelines.
 Our protocols follow national guidance: IDSA guidelines for UTI, CDC STI treatment guidelines for BV, AUA for ED, AAFP and AAD for hair loss.
 If we deviate, we document why.